 “Terrorism is the biggest problem the world is facing.
 We have to ensure that the countries that support and assist the terrorists are also held guilty,” the prime minister said.
 Though, Modi did not name any country, his reference is seen as directed at Pakistan.

-The BRICS (Brazil-Russia-India-China-South Africa) is known as an influential bloc that represents over 3.6 billion people, or half of the world’s population.
+The BRICS (Brazil-Russia-India-China-South Africa) is an influential bloc representing over 3.6 billion people, or half of the world’s population.
 The BRICS countries have a combined GDP of USD 16.6 trillion.

 In his address, Modi also underlined the need for reform of the United Nations Security Council as well as multilateral bodies like the World Trade Organisation and the International Monetary Fund.

 Talking about the COVID-19 crisis, Modi said India’s vaccine production and delivery capabilities will work in the interest of humanity.

 The Prime Minister also highlighted reform initiatives undertaken by his government under the ‘self-reliant India’ campaign.